 Surprise is located in Maricopa County, Arizona about 30 miles northwest of Phoenix and part of the Phoenix metropolitan area.
 Metro Phoenix has an estimated population of 4.7 million and Surprise is the 9th largest city in the area.
 Surprise is the second-fastest growing municipality in the metro area after Gilbert and was the 6th fastest growing city or town in the U.S. in the 1990s.
-In 2019, Surprise, Arizona has an estimated population of 135,000.

 Diversity and Population Statistics